huggingface/accelerate/benchmarks/fp8/README.md

 ## Running:

+There are official Docker images located at `huggingface/accelerate:gpu-fp8-transformerengine-nightly` which can be used.

 You can run all scripts using the core `accelerate launch` command without any `accelerate config` being needed.

 For single GPU, run it via `python`: